MinusGix/Tagg/README.md

 A CLI tagging program (and library) for your files.

 ## Installing

+Currently you have to git clone this repo and build it manually.
+If someone actually wants to use this other than me, then I can put it on crates.io and make a release build.

+If (pdftitle)[https://github.com/metebalci/pdftitle] is installed, it will automatically extract the title information from pdfs and attach them to the file.

 ## General Design
 The basic implementation of Tagg is to simply have a folder of your added files, and then have the tags (and other information) stored in a separate file.